Donaim/miseq-workflow-pres/slides.md

 Solution:
 We have an hourly task that runs in ScriptBunny.
 It monitors `RAW_DATA` drive for new files and folders.
+It looks if those files "look done", and then puts a "flag file" called `needsprocessing`.

 </NOTE>

 ---